RanWeissman/AISearch/README.md

 These heuristics improve upon the standard **Additive PDB (APDB)** by accounting for interactions between subgroups of discs during the solution search.
 The core algorithm used is **A\***, supported by precomputed PDBs and a bucket-based strategy for enhanced performance and admissibility.

 ---
+## 👨‍💻 Authors

+The project was collaboratively developed by:

+- Ran Weissman
+- Uriel Zaed
+---

 ## 🙏 Acknowledgment